 Assoc.
 Professor Stan Sears is working on multiple public art projects across the country.
 He completed sculptural components at 3 stops for the Central Corridor Light Rail in the Twin Cities.
 He is currently working on a project for the University of Wisconsin–La Crosse and finished the platform for the Duarte Station on the Gold Line Light Rail in Los Angeles.
 He also created sculptural elements for the bridge over Highway 100 in St Louis Park, MN and sculptural railings and cast concrete pediments for the bridge over Ayd Mill Road on Hamline Avenue in St. Paul.
 Living in Stockholm, WI, has encouraged Sears to start working on a new series of floating and land-based sculpture.
 Art students frequently intern at his Stockholm studio.
 In the Summer 2011 Sears and Samantha Leopold-Sullivan received a faculty/student research grant; Leopold-Sullivan presented her research at a poster session at Macalester.
 During the summer of 2011, Sears held a lantern festival at Stockholm, WI, which included a public artist team from England.

-Serdar Yalcin, assistant professor of Art History, is joining the faculty in Fall 2017.
+Serdar Yalcin, assistant professor of Art History, joined the faculty in Fall 2017.
 His research interests include history, art and archaeology of the ancient Mediterranean and the Near East from the late fourth millennium BC to Greco-Roman antiquity.
 He received his PhD from Columbia University in 2014.

-Megan Vossler, assistant professor of drawing NTT, received a Minnesota State Arts Board Grant in 2013.
+Megan Vossler, assistant professor of drawing NTT, was awarded an art residency at Yaddo in 2018.
+She received a Minnesota State Arts Board Grant in 2013.
 Vossler organized EKPHRASTIC 2.0, an experiment in collaborative multi-panel storytelling at SooVac Visual Arts Center in Minneapolis, 2017.
 Hosting dozens of artists as well as writers responding to the work, the project included Profs Willcox and Godollei, and Macalester students and alumni.
 Supported by a grant from the NEA, this project will result in a book to published in 2018.
 Vossler had a solo exhibit, Terra Firma, 2016 at Augsburg College in Minneapolis.
 She had a solo show at the Macalester Gallery entitled Overlook: Landscape Studies by Megan Vossler, in 2012.
 She was the featured artist in Diacritics, vol. 39.2, Spring 2012.
 Ten of her drawings from 2006 through 2010 are featured in this issue.
 Published by Cornell University, Diacritics was one of the first academic journals to bring continental theory to the U.S.

 Eric Carroll, visiting assistant professor in photo and design, had work accepted for the Ballarat International Foto Biennale, Australia, 2017.
 He will give a talk on his work at RMIT, Melbourne Aug.
 24, 2017.
 His work can be seen in a video segment on MN Original on PBS.
 His on-going project “G.U.T.
 Feeling” was published in Le Monde’s special magazine (July-Sept. issue) to commemorate the 100 year anniversary of Albert Einstein’s theory of relativity.
 Standard Stars, photos produced from an archive of decayed astonomical photographs was on display in the Smail Gallery, Olin Rice Science Center, Macalester College until May 2017.
 In the Summer of 2015, Carroll furthered his “G.U.T.
 Feeling” project with a residency inside The Bakken Museum of Electricity’s collections, where he studied the magical world of Radionics.
 An exhibition of the work he did there was on view at the Bakken in 2016.